You can define a local register variable with a specified register like this:

 this variable in the register you specify at all times.
 You may not

 code an explicit reference to this register in the assembler

 instruction template part of an

-always refers to this variable.
+always refer to this variable.
 However, using the variable as an

 asm operand guarantees that the specified register is used

 Stores into local register variables may be deleted when they appear to be dead according to dataflow analysis.
 References to local register variables may be deleted or moved or simplified.

 As for global register variables, it's recommended that you choose a